UVA Darden Announces Plans for New Inn and Conference Center for Lifelong Learning

 “The renewal of these spaces will catapult the experience we offer to the next level and truly make Darden an oasis for lifelong learning like no other,” said Darden Dean Scott Beardsley.
 “Darden has always aspired to have the best business school Grounds in the world, and this is a further step in that direction.”

 Darden’s Master Plan — of which the new inn and conference center in Charlottesville are key components — will enable the School to deliver lifelong learning programs in the D.C. area, in Charlottesville and virtually at the highest quality.

 Darden’s integrated, executive-level facilities in Charlottesville combine — all within walking distance — world-class dining, executive hotel accommodations, state-of-the-art classrooms and study rooms, and recently renovated exercise facilities at the adjacent North Grounds Recreation Center.
 Also nearby is the John Paul Jones Arena, the largest arena in the Commonwealth of Virginia, which offers major sporting events and live entertainment acts.

 The project is expected to be funded through capital from the Darden School Foundation, third-party debt and philanthropy.
 Significant naming opportunities for the inn, conference center and arboretum remain.
 The project has benefitted from early support from Darden alumni, friends and several members of the Darden School Foundation Board of Trustees.

 “This is a monumental opportunity for the Darden School,” said Elizabeth Weymouth (MBA ’94), chair of the Darden School Foundation Board of Trustees.
 “This vital project will allow the School to realize the vision of creating world-class facilities and amenities to support the Darden community.”

-The new facility, expected to be completed in the first quarter of 2022, is designed by Cooper Carry Architects of Atlanta, Georgia, with Glave & Holmes of Richmond, Virginia, and consultation from Smith + McClane Architects of Richmond, Virginia, in collaboration with the Darden School Foundation and UVA’s Office of the Architect.
+The new facility, expected to be completed in 2023, is designed by Cooper Carry Architects of Atlanta, Georgia, with Glave & Holmes of Richmond, Virginia, and consultation from Smith + McClane Architects of Richmond, Virginia, in collaboration with the Darden School Foundation and UVA’s Office of the Architect.

 The site plan will provide pedestrian circulation between the hotel, Darden, UVA School of Law and the rest of North Grounds.
 The rear terrace of the facility will feature an elevated view of the arboretum, which also provides an environmentally sustainable storm water solution.